 Health Information Practices.
 There currently are numerous legislative and regulatory initiatives at both the state and federal levels that address patient privacy concerns.
-In particular, federal regulations issued under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA") require VITAS to protect the privacy and security of patients' individual health information.
-HIPAA does not automatically preempt applicable state laws and regulations concerning VITAS' use, disclosure and maintenance of patient health information, which means that VITAS is subject to a complex regulatory scheme that, in many instances, requires VITAS to comply with both federal and state laws and regulations.
+In particular, federal regulations issued under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA") and the Health Information Technology for Electronic and Clinical Health Act ("HITECH") require VITAS to protect the privacy and security of patients' individual health information.
+HIPAA and HITECH do not automatically preempt applicable state laws and regulations concerning VITAS' use, disclosure and maintenance of patient health information, which means that VITAS is subject to a complex regulatory scheme that, in many instances, requires VITAS to comply with both federal and state laws and regulations.